 I also wanted a time-bound structure.

-A forcing function.
+A weekly forcing function.

-A framework to counterbalance my perfectionism and procrastination.
+Something to counterbalance my perfectionism and procrastination.

 It made me wonder: